 You can also ask your customers via interview or survey.
 A simple question on your contact or inquiry form like “How did you find us?” can shed light on which marketing channels are paying off.

-What I think are essential for most online businesses:
+What I think is essential for most online businesses:

 - A website.
-Potential customers need a place find more information.
+Potential customers need a place to find more information.